orkachlon/sentimentor/README.md

 Description
 -----------

-This research project attempts to change a given text's sentiment without altering its structure/
+This research project attempts to test a machine's ablity to recognize and take part in textual sentimentality.

 TODOS
 -----